syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/Text-Formulas.md

-* rows: The number of rows to return.
-Required.
+* rows: The number of rows for the sequence.

-* [columns] (Optional): The number of columns to return.
+* [columns] (Optional): The number of columns.

-* [start] (Optional): The first number in the sequence.
+* [start] (Optional): The starting number.

-* [step] (Optional): The amount to increment each subsequent value in the array.
+* [step] (Optional): The increment for each number.

 **Remarks:**

-* Any missing optional arguments will default to 1.
-If you omit the rows argument, you must provide at least one other argument.
+* Defaults to 1 for all omitted optional arguments.
+If no start or step values are specified, the sequence starts at 1 and increments by 1.

-* An array can be thought of as a row of values, a column of values, or a combination of rows and columns of values.
-In the example above, the array for our SEQUENCE formula is range C1:G4.
+* The function spills the result into adjacent cells when it generates the array.

-* The `SEQUENCE` function will return an array, which will spill if it's the final result of a formula.
+* `SEQUENCE` can create multi-dimensional arrays by specifying both rows and columns.